QEHS-Networking/WireGuard-on-RPi/README.md

   - Keys: key - device pairings (look up or saved from configuration on server machine)
   - IP Addresses and subnets, with device pairings
   - All ports forwarded on router (IP Address of machine, port on machine)

 ---

+Testing that the Android Device is within LAN (WiFi Connected) or not
+- Google Play Ping Apps: Ping by Lipnic (Tested), Net Ping, Ping & DNS
+  - Test to make sure this works first inside network
+  - Errors might be machine actively ignores pings (might be firewall too)
+- Need to leave the home network (turn off WiFi and use other network like cellular data)
+- Ping computer in Home Network using app and IP Address of RPi

+---

+Problem Solving Ports and Sockets
+- Can you see me .org: type in port to see it

+---